All Episodes

 There was some fright.

-There was some screaming, but there was an orderly procession out the exit doors, the emergency exit doors in the front and rear doors.
+There was some screaming, but there was an orderly procession out the exit doors, the emergency exit doors and the front and rear doors.

-The uh manufacturer that airplane, there's a there's a I don't know how many of you were wondering this.
+The manufacturer of that airplane, there's a, I don't know how many of you were wondering this.

 I myself was, and I was not getting any information from the drive-bys yesterday afternoon and last night while watching this.